RBI has mandated the capital requirement for the existing as well as the aspiring NBFC-P2P.

-The guideline has mandated registration of existing NBFC-P2P to the Department of Non-Banking regulation.
+The guideline has mandated registration of existing NBFC-P2P to the Department of Non-Banking Regulation.
 An existing P2P platform shall complete the application within three months from the date of issuance of the Directions.

 “Companies that are undertaking the business of Peer to Peer Lending Platform, as defined at paragraph 4(1)(v) of these directions, as on the date of effect of these directions, shall apply for registration as an NBFC-P2P to the Bank within 3 months from that date.
-Such companies, which have applied to the Bank for registration as an NBFC – P2P, shall be permitted to continue the business of a Peer to Peer Lending Platform till their application for issuance of CoR is rejected, subject to such conditions, including winding down of business, as the Reserve Bank may impose.”
+Such companies, which have applied to the Bank for registration as an NBFC – P2P, shall be permitted to continue the business of a Peer to Peer Lending Platform till their application for issuance of CoR is rejected, subject to such conditions, including winding down of a business, as the Reserve Bank may impose.”

-The RBI, in the guidelines, has sought to reduce the risk to retail investor.
+The RBI, in the guidelines, has sought to reduce the risk to a retail investor.
 The lending amount per person has been capped to one million rupees (INR 10,00,000/-) across NBFC-P2P.
 The guideline however is silent on institutional lenders.
 Also, exposure of a single lender to a borrower across NBFC-P2P has been capped to rupees fifty thousand (INR 50,000/-).

 The capping amount is beneficial for retail lenders as it would reduce the risk.
 However, it would be a pain point for HNIs and UHNIs who understand their risk and are interested in taking a bigger exposure.

 The guidelines have only allowed NBFC-P2P to originate unsecured loans linked to its platform.
 It is good as well as bad.
-Secured lending products are complex in nature and RBI might have thought about instances of mis-selling of those loans.
+Secured lending products are complex in nature and RBI might have thought about instances of miss-selling of those loans.
 However, this will affect innovation in the sector to some extent.

-“not facilitate or permit any secured lending linked to its platform; i.e. only clean loans will be permitted”
+“not facilitate or permit any secured lending linked to its platform; i.e., only clean loans will be permitted.”

-RBI has mandated to receive explicit affirmation from participating lenders about the risks involved in the transaction.
-NBFC-P2P shall not guarantee any return and entire principal may be lost in case of a default by a borrower.
+RBI has been mandated to receive explicit affirmation from participating lenders about the risks involved in the transaction.
+NBFC-P2P shall not guarantee any return and the entire principal may be lost in case of a default by a borrower.
 NBFC-P2P also cannot guarantee the recovery of loans.